Known Gasoline GENSETS for, or usable with the AN/GRC-109, RS-1 and RS-6 systems:

 This is tricky to set as you want the engine to run at maximum torque; 1.25 HP @ 3600 RPM and the desired 120 VAC at the same time.
 This may require adjusting the position of the solenoid lever on the throttle butterfly shaft to meet these criteria.
 This required some experimenting with the new (lower voltage drop) silicon diodes and that series resistor to get the system into equilibrium.
 Solenoid current was about 900 mA with this configuration.

 A minibox saves the day.
 I installed a 3.9 ohm, 10 watt wire wound resistor between the diode bridge and in series with the throttle solenoid coil.
-This circuit works well.
+Very conservatively rated parts here.

 Make sure everything is tied down tight in this high-vibration environment.
 Nylon cable lacing twine, a few blobs of silicon RTV to reduce any possible movement.